Athul-Dileep/Athul-Dileep/README.md

 - 👋 Hi, I’m @Athul-Dileep.
 - 👀 I’m interested in Astrophysics.
-- 🌱 I’m currently learning Machine learning.
+- 🌱 I’m currently.
-- 💞️ I’m looking to collaborate on exoplanet and variable star classification pipelines.
+- 💞️ I’m looking to collaborate.
 - 📫 How to reach me athuldileep31@gmail.com

 <!---